VPN vs. APN in IoT security: What’s the difference?

 How a private APN and VPN work together in IoT

 To continue the doorways and tunnels analogy, all cellular connected IoT devices must be provided with an address (or APN) that directs them to connect to a specific internet-connected network access point.
 While all devices must use an APN to connect to the internet, not all devices need to route their data through a private, separately-secured tunnel (or VPN).
-In most cases, a private APN is required to access a private VPN — or a new doorway is required to access a private tunnel.

 To find the best solution for your IoT deployment, it’s important to identify your specific needs.
 Your connectivity provider should be able to walk you through all options and help you arrive at the right choice for your deployment.